 • Associate assets and inventory with IoT-enabled tags

 • Analyze gaps in the process that slow down execution

 • Generate informative reports based on collected data

-Apptricity’s customer Teazzers sells commercial grade tea and lemonade brewing machines which are located in convenience stores and businesses.
+Apptricity’s has assisted clients to sell commercial grade tea and lemonade brewing machines which are located in convenience stores and businesses.
 The computer screen allows the consumer to pick the type of tea brew they want.

-The machines communicate with Apptricity’s software in real time with order and brewing information.
-This allows Teazzers to track and monitor the stock of each machine, so they know when the machine’s need refilled or serviced.
+The machines communicate with Apptricity’s software in real-time with order and brewing information.
+This allows the client to track and monitor the stock of each machine, so they know when the machines need to be refilled or to have scheduled maintenance.

 This setup is an example of M2M (machine to machine) and IoT technology.

 As 5G wireless becomes commercially available, cellular speeds will reach a point where they compete with and exceed the speed and reliability of wired connections.
 Computing is increasingly happening in the cloud, meaning companies can spend less on specialized hardware.
 When put together, we enter a new age of inexpensive, global accessibility and truly boundless connectivity.